 “The offline options that I found in Amsterdam were very short courses, and I wanted something more comprehensive.
 That’s what I liked about the CareerFoundry course; I felt that it was very complete.
 I also felt more secure with the job guarantee.”

 The course is extremely practical, with students required to complete and submit exercises in order to progress.
 Throughout the course, students also complete a portfolio project.
 In Daniela’s case, this portfolio piece ended up being a real client project!
-As luck would have it, a friend connected her with an ecommerce startup just as she began the UX Design Course.
+As luck would have it, a friend connected her with an ecommerce startup just as she began the UX Design Program.
 She helped them design their entire website from scratch, based on what she was learning on the course—from the initial user research to creating user personas and user flows, right through to user testing.
 They benefited from her budding UX expertise, and she ended up with an outstanding project for her portfolio.

 “It’s great that you get to work on a project throughout the course, because at the end, you have a really robust piece for your portfolio.
 During the course, I found a client, so I told them I was doing the course and asked if I could use their project as my portfolio piece.
 Basically, my whole project was a real case.
 I was able to draw parallels from theory to practice.
 They’re a Colombian coffee brand that wanted to come to the Netherlands, and I helped them design their ecommerce website from scratch according to the course.
 I did the user research, created the personas and user flows, eventually created the ecommerce platform, then I did the user testing for it—that was really cool.”